deIdris325/SimpleVolunteerSignup/README.md

 # OpenSignup Board

-A lightweight PHP signup board that stores schedule data in JSON.
+A simple self-hosted signup board for tasks, events and volunteer slots with reserve lists.

 ## Default credentials